| Home | Project | Crop Diseases | Tools | Team | News | Positions | Publications |

 By now, we are working on a broad range of disease resistance that we want to offer to smallholder farmers in future.

-The international research consortium consists of scientists from the Heinrich-Heine-University in Germany, the Universities of Florida and Missouri in the USA, the University of Nagoya in Japan, CIAT in Colombia, IRD in France, IRRI in the Philippines and in Kenya, and ICAR institutes from India.
+The international research consortium consists of scientists from the Heinrich-Heine-University in Germany, the Universities of Florida and Missouri in the USA, the University of Nagoya in Japan, CIAT in Colombia, IRD in France, KALRO in Kenya, and ICAR institutes from India.
+We are pleased to welcome two new African partners.
+Together with the Tanzania Agricultural Research Institute (TARI) and the National Centre of Applied Research and Rural Development (FOFIFA) in Madagascar we are working to provide Bacterial Blight resistant seeds in East Africa.

 Due to the international interconnectedness of our institution, all pages on this website are in English only.